-You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in your drinking water in 2 individual wells at 10.1 and 10.2 parts per trillion (ppt) respectively.
-This is above New York State's maximum contaminant level (MCL) of 10.0 ppt for PFOA in public drinking water systems.
-Consuming drinking water with PFOA at or somewhat above the MCL does not pose a significant short term health risk.
+You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in your drinking water in 2 individual wells (see Maps 1 and 2 enclosed) at 10.4 and 11.8 parts per trillion (ppt), respectively.
+This is above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
+Consuming drinking water with PFOA at or somewhat-above the MCL does not pose a significant short term health risk.
 Your water continues to be acceptable for all uses.
 Veolia is working on a strict timetable to reduce levels below the MCL.